Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Examples for Davies irreducible many-body systems I

 \begin{proposition}[Irreducibility of spin-1/2 XYZ chains] Markovian spin-1/2 XYZ chains with magnetic $z$ fields and open or periodic boundary conditions, Hamiltonian

-and Lindblad operators $\{\hL_\alpha\}$ are irreducible if, \begin{enumerate}[label=(\alph*)] \itemsep-0.1em \item for every bond $(i,i+1)$, either at least two of the three coupling constants $\{J_i^x,J_i^y,J_i^z\}$ are non-zero, or $h_i$ and exactly one $J_i^{a\neq z}$ are nonzero, \item the multiplicative algebra $\W_L$ generated by $\{\hL_\alpha\}$ is a self-adjoint set, and \item $\W_L$ contains the full algebra $\Span\{\id,\hsigma^x_j,\hsigma^y_j,\hsigma^z_j\}$ for one boundary site ($j=1,N$) in the case of open boundary conditions, or the full algebra for any two neighboring sites $j,j+1$ (irrespective of boundary conditions). \end{enumerate} \end{proposition} \begin{proof} In generalization of Examples~\ref{example:tIsing} and \ref{example:XYZchain}, the three conditions ensure that the algebra $\W$ generated by $\{\hL_\alpha,\hK\}$ is the full operator space $\B(\H)$ and irreducibility then follows from Theorem~\ref{theorem:LKalgebra}.
-Condition (b) ensures that $\hH\in\W$: For every Lindblad operator $\hL_\alpha$, $\W_L\subseteq\W$ contains $\hL_\alpha^\dag$ such that we can add $\sum_\alpha \hL_\alpha^\dag\hL_\alpha/2$ to $\hK$ [Eq.~\eqref{eq:algebraicCrit}] to show that $\hH\in\W$.
+and Lindblad operators $\{\hL_\alpha\}$ are irreducible if, \begin{enumerate}[label=(\alph*)] \itemsep-0.1em \item for every bond $(i,i+1)$, either at least two of the three coupling constants $\{J_i^x,J_i^y,J_i^z\}$ are non-zero, or exactly one coupling $J_i^{a}$ is nonzero and at least one field $h_i^{b}$ with $b\neq a$ is nonzero, \item the $\CC$-algebra $\W_L$ generated by $\{\hL_\alpha\}$ is a self-adjoint set, and \item $\W_L$ contains the full algebra $\Span\{\id,\hsigma^x_j,\hsigma^y_j,\hsigma^z_j\}$ for one boundary site ($j=1,N$) in the case of open boundary conditions, or the full algebra for any two neighboring sites $j,j+1$ (irrespective of boundary conditions). \end{enumerate} \end{proposition} \begin{proof} In generalization of Examples~\ref{example:tIsing} and \ref{example:XYZchain}, the three conditions ensure that the algebra $\W$ generated by $\{\hL_\alpha,\hK\}$ is the full operator space $\A(\H)$ and irreducibility then follows from Theorem~\ref{theorem:LKalgebra}.
+Condition (b) ensures that $\hH\in\W$: For every Lindblad operator $\hL_\alpha$, $\W_L\subseteq\W$ contains $\hL_\alpha^\dag$ such that we can subtract $\sum_\alpha \hL_\alpha^\dag\hL_\alpha/2$ from $\hK$ [Eq.~\eqref{eq:algebraicCrit}] to show that $\hH\in\W$.
 Condition (c) allows us to start from the full algebra on a boundary site or two neighboring sites, to iteratively establish that $\W$ contains the full algebra for all sites $i=1,\dotsc,N$ as discussed in Examples~\ref{example:tIsing} and \ref{example:XYZchain}.
 According to condition (a), we will use the scheme discussed in Example~\ref{example:XYZchain} for bond $(i,i+1)$ if at least two of the three coupling constants $\{J_i^x,J_i^y,J_i^z\}$ are non-zero or, otherwise, use the scheme discussed in Example~\ref{example:tIsing}. \end{proof}